 It's not really Christmas without a Christmas pudding now is it?
-The traditional dessert – that usually comes out, somewhat successfully flambé when everyone is still a little bit too full on Christmas Day – really is the epitome of festive spirit.
-And, the perfect time to make yours is on no other day than, Sitr-up Sunday.
+The traditional dessert – that usually comes out, somewhat successfully flambé when everyone is still a little bit too full after Christmas dinner – really is the epitome of festive spirit.

 When and what is Stir-up Sunday?